Agriculture, Fisheries and Forest

 Japan’s Basic Position on Fisheries

 Japan's basic position on fisheries is to ensure sustainable use of marine living resources, which is one of the SDGs and the one Japan commits to.
-Japan pursuits securing national interests while promoting sustainable use through enhancing international cooperation.
+Japan pursues securing national interests while promoting sustainable use through enhancing international cooperation.

 1. Sustainable use of marine living resources